Environment

 Indicators and targets

-We are contributing to the realization of a decarbonized society by targeting a 50% reduction in CO2 emissions from our business operations in FY2030, compared to the FY 2013 level.
+We are contributing to the realization of a decarbonized society, with the goal of reducing CO2 emissions from our business operations by 50% by FY2030 compared to FY2013 levels, and achieving carbon neutrality by FY2050.
 As well as promoting technological development in production processes and implementing energy-saving activities with full employee participation, we are taking active steps to reduce CO2 emissions, such as introducing more solar power generation and other non-fossil energy sources.
-In FY2023, we achieved steady results, with 20.5% less emissions than in FY2013.
+In FY2024, we achieved steady results, with a 25.4% reduction compared with FY2013 on a non-consolidated basis and a 26.5% reduction on a consolidated basis.

 Roadmap to carbon neutrality by 2050

-Aichi Steel has formulated and is systematically implementing a roadmap for achieving its targets.
+We have formulated and are systematically implementing a roadmap for achieving our targets.
 We have also detailed plant-specific roadmaps, and we are systematically conducting activities focused on (1) deepening and pursuing energy savings, (2) utilizing renewable energy, and (3) developing and adopting decarbonization technologies.
+In FY2024, we drew up a roadmap for our group's eight domestic subsidiaries to reduce GHG emissions.
+Going forward, we will engage in GHG reduction activities in our group, both domestically and internationally.

 Roadmap to carbon neutrality by 2050